rclone/rclone/docs/content/install.md

 NOTE: Remember that when rclone runs as the `SYSTEM` user, the user profile that it sees will not be yours.
-This means that if you normally run rclone with configuration file in the default location, to be able to use the same configuration when running as the system user you must explicitely tell rclone where to find it with the [`--config`](https://rclone.org/docs/#config-config-file) option, or else it will look in the system users profile path (`C:\Windows\System32\config\systemprofile`).
+This means that if you normally run rclone with configuration file in the default location, to be able to use the same configuration when running as the system user you must explicitly tell rclone where to find it with the [`--config`](https://rclone.org/docs/#config-config-file) option, or else it will look in the system users profile path (`C:\Windows\System32\config\systemprofile`).
 To test your command manually from a Command Prompt, you can run it with